ComFreek/mmtpygments/examples/latex/README.md

 The tutorial below will walk you through installation, typesetting a simple document, and preparing an (imaginary) submission-ready LaTeX document.

+1. Clone this repository/the containing folder of this readme to follow along.

-1. Install [Python](https://www.python.org/) and [pipenv](https://pipenv.pypa.io/en/latest/install/#installing-pipenv) if you haven't already.
+2. Install [Python](https://www.python.org/) and [pipenv](https://pipenv.pypa.io/en/latest/install/#installing-pipenv) if you haven't already.
 (The second is not strictly required, you can also use mere `pip`; see next point.)
-2. `pipenv install pygments mmtpygments`
+3. `pipenv install pygments mmtpygments`

    Alternative way using pip: `pip install --user pygments mmtpygments`.
 If pip warns you about something not on PATH, be sure to add it to your PATH and to restart your TeX IDE if you have already opened one.
    However, using a *real* package manager like pipenv is the better option.
 It will (a) not clutter your user-wide installation of Python packages and (b) manifest the actual installed dependencies in a `Pipfile.lock` file, which makes installations & typesetting (say, of papers) reproducible in the future.

-3. In case you chose pipenv, open a terminal and type `pipenv shell`.
+4. In case you chose pipenv, open a terminal and type `pipenv shell`.
-4. Open `main.tex` using your favorite IDE.
+5. Open `main.tex` using your favorite IDE.
 If you chose pipenv, you need to open it from the "pipenv shell" you just initiated, e.g. on Windows with PowerShell as terminal `& "C:\Program Files (x86)\texstudio\texstudio.exe" "main.tex"`.

    For quick reference, here's how you will be including MMT code in your documents: